YusiferZendric/HealthUtilityApp/README.md

 - **Database:** Firebase is used for user authentication and real-time database storage.
 It ensures secure and efficient management of user data.
 - **AI and Machine Learning:** PyHealth is used for preprocessing medical records and performing predictive tasks.
 Generative AI APIs are integrated into the backend to provide health insights.

-## Getting Started

-To get started with the project, you will need to set up the frontend, backend, and database.
-Ensure you have the necessary dependencies installed and configured.

-1. **Frontend:**
-   - Install Node.js and npm.
-   - Set up a React project and install Tailwind CSS.

-2. **Backend:**
-   - Install Python and Flask.
-   - Set up a Flask project and install SQLAlchemy.

-3. **Database:**
-   - Set up a Firebase project and configure user authentication and real-time database.

-4. **AI and Machine Learning:**
-   - Install PyHealth and configure it for preprocessing medical records and performing predictive tasks.
-   - Integrate generative AI APIs into the backend.

 ## Contributing

 We welcome contributions to the HealthVault project.
 If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request.